chaaz/versio/docs/use_cases.md

 Note the use of `checkout@v2`, and the following `git fetch --unshallow` command, which is necessary to fill in the git history before `versio` is asked to analyze it.
-Also, we've provided a `versio-actions-install@v1` command which installs the `versio` command into the job.
-(Currently, the `versio-actions-installer` action only works for linux-based runners.)
+Also, we've provided a `versio-actions/install@v1` command which installs the `versio` command into the job.
+(Currently, the `versio-actions/install` action only works for linux-based runners.)

 ```
 ---